Skip to content

 use_pubsub_feeds: true: if you are serving your instance on the internet, allow for faster notification of new videos (detailed explanation).

-use_innertube_for_captions: true: if you are serving a public instance or you are hosting invidious in a datacenter, allow to unblock captions (detailed explanation).
+use_innertube_for_captions: true: if you are serving a public instance or you are hosting Invidious in a datacenter, allow to unblock captions (detailed explanation).

 Update Invidious